Jerez-Xeres-Sherry

 Sherry triangle / Marco de Jerez

 Defining a geographical region in which a certain product can be produced, is a key element in any denomination of origin.
-Traditionally all sherry had to be aged in the so-called Sherry Triangle, formed by three cities: Jerez de la Frontera and the nearby coastal towns of Puerto de Santa María and Sanlúcar de Barrameda.
+Traditionally all sherry had to be aged in the so-called Sherry Triangle.
+This is formed by three cities: Jerez de la Frontera and the nearby coastal towns of Puerto de Santa María and Sanlúcar de Barrameda.
 However grapes and vinification could also take place in six neighbouring municipalities.
-This larger zone contains different pagos or vineyard districts.
-Some of the highly regarded names include Macharnudo, Carrascal, Balbaina and Añina.
-Currently around 7.000 hectares of vines are in use (but this number is in decline), divided among around 1.800 registered growers.

-Until 2021 there was a so-called Ageing and Maturing Zone or zona de crianza where wines had to be matured – this was the Sherry Triangle.
-Next there was a larger Production Zone which included six neighbouring towns (Chipiona, Chiclana, Rota, Trebujena, Puerto Real, Chiclana de la Frontera and Lebrija).
-Vineyards were allowed to grow grapes for the production of sherry, but wines produced in the production zone could not carry the seal of the denomination, nor the name sherry.
-Since 2021 the regulations of the denomination have changed: now all nine municipalities are treated equally as one large production and ageing zone.
-While the area is still defined by the triangle, it is more correct to talk about the Marco de Jerez (literally: the sherry frame or sherry outline).
+Until 2021 there was a so-called Ageing and Maturing Zone or zona de crianza where wines had to be matured.
+Next there was a larger Production Zone which included six neighbouring towns: Chipiona, Chiclana, Rota, Trebujena, Puerto Real, Chiclana and Lebrija.
+Vineyards were allowed to grow grapes for the production of sherry, but wines produced in the production zone could not carry the name sherry.

 Consejo Regulador: Sherry regulations